tokisuno/odin-todo-list/readme.md

 # TODO Project (redo)
+## Thinking outloud
+### Main list that is initialized on startup
+- I only want defined behaviour, meaning that I don't want these constructures to take any params.
+- I only want them to add items when I want them to, and remove them when I want them to.

 ## Guidelines
 1. 'Todos' are objects that are created dynamically, which means either using either factories or constructors/classes to generate.
 2. The class contains the following: